RationAI/WSI-Service/README.md

 ### Supported formats

 Different formats are supported by plugins for accessing image data.
-Two base plugins are included and support the following formats:
+Three base plugins are included and support the following formats:

 - [openslide](./wsi_service_base_plugins/openslide/)
   - 3DHISTECH (\*.mrxs)